mutmainaho/mutmainaho/README.md

 ### Hi there 👋.
-I'M a frontend developer using React js and Mithril js.- 🌱 I’m currently working on project using Mithril Js.
+I'M a frontend developer using React js .- 🌱 I’m currently working on project using Javascript and React.
+Over the next few years, I intend to develop as a software engineer, to become an effective engineer who continuously work on project that would be impactful to millions of people and work with diverse of team to provide solutions.

 <!--
 **mutmainaho/mutmainaho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.